nealrichardson/nealrichardson.github.io/content/r/_index.md

 feed_tags = ["r", "R"]
 +++

-I maintain several R packages on [CRAN](https://cran.r-project.org/) and have others on [GitHub](https://github.com/nealrichardson).
-For several years, I was the maintainer of the [`arrow`](https://arrow.apache.org/docs/r/) package.
+For several years, I was the maintainer of the [`arrow`](https://arrow.apache.org/docs/r/) R package.
+I still maintain a handful of R packages on [CRAN](https://cran.r-project.org/).
+These days my [open-source activity](https://github.com/nealrichardson) is a bit more diversified.

-Some packages with documentation sites published here:
+Some R packages with documentation sites published here:

 -   [`distro`](/distro/): A Standardized Interface to Linux Distribution Version Information